lvcc2018/Megatron-LM/README.md

       * [Collecting Wikipedia Training Data](#collecting-wikipedia-training-data)
       * [Collecting GPT Webtext Data](#collecting-gpt-webtext-data)
    * [Reproducibility](#reproducibility)

+# Get started fast
+Here is doc with just [instructions to going from 0 to training really fast](quick_run.md).

 # Setup
 We strongly recommend using the latest release of [NGC's PyTorch container](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) with DGX nodes.
 If you can't use this for some reason, use the latest pytorch, cuda, nccl, and NVIDIA [APEX](https://github.com/NVIDIA/apex#quick-start) releases.
 Data preprocessing requires [NLTK](https://www.nltk.org/install.html), though this is not required for training, evaluation, or downstream tasks.